 When the MRI scan begins, you will hear a muffled thumping sound which will last for several minutes.
 Just relax, even take a nap, but try to lie as still as possible since any movement during this time will blur the picture.

 Other than sound, you should experience no other sensation during scanning.
 When scanning is completed, the technologist will return to assist you off the table.

 Prior to your exam, please review the following:

 - Please bring previous X-rays applicable to the exam.
 The radiologist may want to review them.
 (For example: If you are having a MRI of the knee, bring any previous X-rays of your knee.)

-- If you think you may be claustrophobic, ask your doctor to prescribe medication prior to the exam and request our Open Bore MRI system (performed at the Orange Regional Medical Pavilion).
+- If you think you may be claustrophobic, ask your doctor to prescribe medication prior to the exam and request our Open Bore MRI system.
 If you do receive medication, please bring someone with you who will be able to drive you home because you will not be able to drive yourself.